Recycling and Solid Waste

 Move-In Waste Diversion

 During the move-in process, significant amounts of recyclable materials are generated as students unpack boxes and purchase furniture for their residence halls.
 Facilities Management and the Sustainability Office work with new residents to divert recyclable materials, especially cardboard boxes.

 Slash the Trash (Move-Out Diversion)

-Through a partnership with Goodwill, Babson collects reusable goods during move-out to be diverted and donated.
+Through a partnership with local non-profits, Babson collects reusable goods during move-out to be diverted and donated.
 Additionally, broken electronics are collected for recycling and food is collected and donated to a local food pantry.

 Surplus Property Reuse